Skip to content

 If you finish a section early, you can review flagged questions within that section or rest.
 You can't go back to the last section or ahead to the next section.

 The LSAC offers several free practice tests on LawHub you can try out.
-You can use these to get a baseline score and try out the interface.
+You can use these to get a baseline score and try out the interface you'll use on test day.

 Tip

-If you can't afford to pay $100 for the full version of LawHub, you can request free access from the LSAC.
+If you can't afford to pay $115 for the full version of LawHub, you can request a waiver from the LSAC.

 On test day, you will be subject to a number of security-theater-requirements.
 These include limits on what can be in the room, special software you need to install, the size of your earbuds, your camera angle, how many pieces of paper you can have, etc...
 To protect yourself and prevent disruptions, learn those rules by reading the official list of requirements.

 There will also be a proctor watching you the entire time.
-The proctor will have the power to control your computer.
+If you take the test online, the proctor will have the power to control your computer.

 Danger